Public Interest Technology

 Eireann Leverett: Even if you’re not a technologist, you should have opinions about how technology is used in society and has magnifying bias.

-Steffania Paolo Costa Di Albanez: The way in which technologies are being developed—they are being developed by default with preconceived biased algorithms.
+Steffania Paolo Costa Di Albanez (in Portuguese): The way in which technologies are being developed—they are being developed by default with preconceived biased algorithms.

 [Animation of a person at a computer.
 A thought bubble appears asking the question, “Can computers be racist?”.]